Skip to content

 A drift pattern that goes from left to right without using a drift end.

 Consider the duration that drifts occupy as positive drift space and the duration that drifts do not occupy as negative drift space.
 For the majority of charts, the total negative drift space should be greater than the total positive drift space.
 In other words, the chart should have more beats of non-drifting than beats of drifting.
 Too much positive drift space in a non-drift-oriented chart may indicate that drifts are used too much (potentially poorly).
-With that said, a chart can have majority positive drift space if drifts are a central gimmick of the chart.

 In lower difficulties (BG and NM), whenever a drift is used, the density of notes and gears should be decreased considerably.
 This is because in lower difficulty charts, drifts are emphasized by the chart when they appear.
 Of course, some notes are still needed in order to make the drift contribute score and EX.